woocommerce/woocommerce-product-bundles-bulk-discounts/readme.txt

 Free mini-extension for WooCommerce Product Bundles that allows you to create dynamic pricing rules and offer bulk quantity discounts.

-== Installation ==

-This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
-Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

 == Description ==

-Free mini-extension for the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
-Allows you to offer progressively higher discounts when customers purchase more items in a Product Bundle.
+Free mini-extension for the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension that allows you to create [dynamic pricing](https://docs.woocommerce.com/document/bundles/bundles-use-case-sell-in-bulk/) rules.
+Use it to offer higher discounts when customers purchase more items in a Product Bundle.

 Compared to rule-based or coupon-based approaches, Product Bundles with dynamic pricing rules are:

 * Easier to discover.
 Each Product Bundle is an individual WooCommerce product with its own page in your catalog.
 * Easier to set up.
-Rule-based discount plugins are harder to set up and require a higher up-front investment.
+Rule-based discount plugins are more complicated and usually require a higher up-front investment.

-* Trackable.
-You can use WooCommerce product revenue reports to find out how your bundles are performing.
+Additionally, WooCommerce product revenue reports make it easier for you to track the performance of bundles with bulk discount rules.

-Developers may checkout and contribute to the plugin at its [GitHub Repository](https://github.com/somewherewarm/woocommerce-product-bundles-bulk-discounts).
+**Important**: This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
+Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

 == Documentation ==